tlevietpdx/Battlecode24/README.md

 - `build.gradle`
   The Gradle build file used to build and run players.
 - `src/`
-  Player source code.
+  Team development source code.
 - `test/`
-  Player test code.
+  Team development test code.
 - `client/`
   Contains the client.
-The proper executable can be found in this folder (don't move this!)
+The proper executable can be found in this folder.
 - `build/`
   Contains compiled player code and other artifacts of the build process.
 Can be safely ignored.
 - `matches/`